What's An Assessment Like?

 In that meeting, we’ll talk about the results of testing, identifying exactly where those difficulties are and giving specific recommendations based on those strengths and weaknesses.

 One of the things that makes our practice a little different is our one-month follow-up.

 I know that there is a lot of information to process in the feedback session, so we'll re-connect either by phone or in another meeting so you can ask any questions that came up since then.

 We also get to review how things went when applying the recommendations, and we can make adjustments to help make those work for you and your specific situation.

-My goal in the assessment is to do 2 things:
+My goal in the assessment is to give you 2 things:

-2) Help you make a concrete plan -- showing how both to use your child's strengths to their advantage and put pieces in place to address their specific struggles.
+2) Specific tools and ideas to help them succeed both at home and at school -- leveraging your child's strengths to their advantage and putting pieces in place to address their specific challenges.